ItsHarshitAg/models/INSTRUCTIONS.md

     ```bash
     ./setup_jetson.sh
     ```
-    *Note: This script assumes JetPack 6.0.
-If you are on a different version, you may need to edit the `TORCH_URL` in the script.*
+    *Note: This script uses a PyTorch 2.4 wheel compatible with JetPack 6.x.
+If you need a specific version, edit the `TORCH_URL` in `setup_jetson.sh`.*

 ## Standard Ubuntu Setup (x86_64 only)